Fayette – One of The Hidden Treasures of Michigan’s Upper Peninsula

 HISTORIC STATE PARK

-Today, you can walk through many of the town’s buildings (19, including commercial and residential) to see what the life was back when it was in operation.
+Today, you can walk through many of the town’s buildings (19, including commercial and residential) to see what life was like back when it was in operation.
 Besides restored buildings, there are many personal, as well as industrial artifacts displayed throughout.
 There are also two blast furnaces and several charcoal kilns.

 The museum is open daily from mid-May to mid-October.